 Julia Templeton (Sports Therapist)

 Julia is a Sports Therapist with 18 years of private practice experience since qualifying as an holistic therapist in 1998.
 In 2011 she progressed and qualified at level 3 Sports Massage and specialises in muscular injuries.
 Julia has experience working with professional rugby and football players, weight lifters and fell and road runners.

 Anna Monk (Physiotherapist)

-Anna qualified as a physiotherapist from Manchester University (I know everyone else has put the year but 1994 makes me sound ancient!
-I got a first if you need to put that??).
+Anna qualified as a physiotherapist from Manchester University.
 She has spent the majority of her career working within the musculoskeletal field, both in the NHS and private sector.
 In more recent years Anna has developed her skills in Women’s Health Physiotherapy and specialises in the conservative treatment of female urinary incontinence and pelvic organ prolapse.

 Rosanna has over 10 years experience as a physiotherapist, working both in the NHS and private sector.
 She has worked at several hospitals throughout the West Midlands including Birmingham Children’s Hospital, Birmingham Women’s Hospital and The Royal Orthopaedic Hospital.